Dannyowk30/Dannyowk30/README.md

 <!--
 **Dannyowk30/Dannyowk30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm a developer at the IT department of PMT, the largest mass transit and logistic company in West and Central Africa with over 3,000 vehicles and 5,000 manpower.
+I'm a developer at the IT department of PMT, the largest mass transit and logistic company in West and Central Africa with over 3,000 vehicles and 5,000 manpower and currently the Lead QA Engineer (Quality Assurance) on CreateEnsemble, a nurturing and inspiring ethos-driven platform for emerging and established creatives of Arts and organizations to support one another.

 I have more than 2 years experience as a developer creating solutions, writing software, building teams and developing businesses with these technologies: